 It is also important to remember that installing this mount will increase your car height by about six inches, so make sure you have the clearance in your garage/car port.

-I would definitely the locking mechanism if you plan on leaving your bike unattended, the peace of mind is worth the extra cost.
+I would get the optional locking mechanism if you plan on leaving your bike unattended, the peace of mind is worth the extra cost.
 All in all the Thule Bike Rack did not disappoint and is my recommendation for the best roof mount bike rack.

 Best Hitch Bike Rack